brainvisa/brainvisa-forge/README.md

 pixi run forge --no-test
 ```

 If not already done, this runs `pixi run build` that executes `bv_maker` and create a `build/success` file when all steps (except sources) are successful.
 Then it creates non existing packages for all internal or external software.
-By default, packages are only created when tests are successful but some packages (such as `soma` that contains Aims) needs some reference data for testing therefor I recommend to skip tests until a procedure is created to generate these data.
+By default, packages are only created when tests are successful but some packages (such as `soma` that contains Aims) needs some reference data for testing therefor I recommend to skip tests with `--no-test` until a procedure is created to generate these data.